When Marijuana Is Legal, It Gets Complicated for the Employer

 An added area of ambiguity is in the area of marijuana testing for employers.
 When a state law changes, do you look at new use that is acute vs frequent chronic use?
 Again, the jury is still out.
 Federal law considers a positive marijuana test at 50 nanograms to include the active ingredient THC.
 Unlike drug alcohol levels this limit can be detected days after the last use and after any marijuana impairment has passed because marijuana stays in the system longer than many other drugs.

-So how should a company address the changes in law?
+How should a company respond to the changes in the law?

-I believe many companies are taking a wait and see approach with legalization.
-Some may choose to loosen restriction for non-safety sensitive positions.
+I believe many companies are taking a wait-and-see approach to legalization.
+Some may choose to loosen restrictions for non-safety sensitive positions.
 However, industries such as construction and manufacturing are already challenged with finding workers who test clean for drug use.
 On the other hand, businesses may still choose to drug test all job applicants regardless of state law regarding medical marijuana or recreational use.